Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Introduction

 However, across both disc radius and height, there tend to be large, non-linear, and anisotropic variations of the viscous stresses induced by the magneto-rotational instability (MRI, \citealt{Balbus1991, Balbus1998}) in \emph{magnetized} accretion discs, defying the simple $\alpha-$viscosity prescription \citep[][]{Penna2010,Sorathia2010,Mckinney2012, Jiang2017}.
 For example, recent GRMHD simulations \citep{Liska2018C} of a very thin, $h/r=0.03$, magnetized accretion disc tilted by $10^{\circ}$ have shown that magnetic fields launch winds which counteract \citet{bp75} alignment in a strongly non-linear fashion, producing an aligned region that is much smaller than predicted for $\alpha-$discs \citep{Kumar1985, Nelson2000, Lodato2010, Nixon2012A}.

-Crucially, when a thin \emph{$\alpha-$}disc is tilted by $\mathcal{T} \gtrsim 45^{\circ}$, smoothed particle hydrodynamics (SPH) simulations suggest that frame-dragging by the spinning BH tears the disc apart into differentially precessing rings \citep{Nixon2012B, Nealon2015}.
-Just as in thin $\alpha-$discs, once a magnetized disc starts to tear, the viscosity may drop and encourage further tearing \citep{Ogilvie1999,Nixon2012A, Dogan2018}.
-However, since the tilt (in radians) exceeds the disc's scale height by more than an order in magnitude, the warp becomes highly non-linear -- requiring a detailed treatment involving the 3D magnetized turbulence that is the glue that keeps the disc together.
-This is possible using GRMHD simulations, and in this paper we use them to study whether and how tilted, thin, magnetized discs can get torn apart.
+Crucially, when a thin \emph{$\alpha-$}disc is tilted by $\mathcal{T} \gtrsim 45^{\circ}$, both simple 1D-evolution and smoothed particle hydrodynamics (SPH) simulations of warped discs suggest that frame-dragging by the spinning BH tears the disc apart into differentially precessing rings \citep{Lodato06,Nixon2012B, Nealon2015}.
+Just as in thin $\alpha-$discs, once a magnetized disc starts to tear, the viscosity may drop and encourage further tearing \citep{Ogilvie1999, Nixon2012A, Dogan2018}.
+This process has been observed in 1D calculations of warped disc evolution \citep{Lodato06}.
+However, since the tilt angle exceeds the disc's angular thickness by more than an order of magnitude, the warp becomes highly non-linear -- requiring a detailed treatment involving the 3D magnetized turbulence that is the glue that holds the disc together.
+GRMHD simulations make this treatment possible, and we use them in this paper to study whether and how tilted, thin, magnetized discs get torn apart.
 We pay special attention to the typical tearing radius and the physical prerequisites for tearing to occur.
 Forming such an understanding may pave the way for BH spin measurements based on quasi-periodic oscillations (QPOs) observed in XRB lightcurves \citep{Klis1989}.
-Such QPOs could be driven by disc \citep{Stella1998, Ingram2009, Ingram2016} and/or jet \citep{Kalamkar2016, Stevens2016} precession.
+Such QPOs could be disc \citep{Stella1998, Ingram2009, Ingram2016, Franchini2016,Motta2017} and/or jet \citep{Kalamkar2016, Stevens2016} precession.

 In this work we present the first GRMHD simulations of highly tilted thin accretion discs in the diffusive limit of warp propagation ($h/r<\alpha$).
 In Section \ref{sec:numerics} we describe our code and initial conditions.
 We present our results in Sec.~\ref{sec:results} and conclude in Sec.~\ref{sec:conclusions}.